projectsesame/sesame/design/session-affinity.md

 ## Security Considerations

-The `X-Contour-Session-Affinity` cookie contains no user identifiable data.
+The `X-Sesame-Session-Affinity` cookie contains no user identifiable data.
 It is a random string generated on the first request and serves only as input to the ring hash algorithm.
-Modifying the `X-Contour-Session-Affinity` cookie _could_ be used to route requests to a different pod in a service, but this is no different to presenting a request without a cookie.
+Modifying the `X-Sesame-Session-Affinity` cookie _could_ be used to route requests to a different pod in a service, but this is no different to presenting a request without a cookie.